Get insider access

 3.02 dB

-This speaker gets loud enough to fill a typical living room with sound.
-There's some compression when you push it to max volume, though.
-It's not suitable for listening in larger and more open spaces, either.
+This speaker has acceptable dynamics performance.
+It gets loud enough to fill a typical living room with sound, but there is a fair bit of compression in the bass region when you push it to its max volume.
+It won't get loud enough to fill up larger or more open spaces.

 Active Features